hmn53/csharp-extract-interface/README.md

 3. Select **"Add 'MethodName' to Interface"**.
 4. If the class implements multiple interfaces, select which one to add the method to.
 5. The method signature will be added to the interface file.

+### **Add Property to Interface**

+1. Open a C# file that implements an interface.
+2. Press `Ctrl + .` on a public property.
+3. Select **"Add 'PropertyName' to Interface"**.
+4. If the class implements multiple interfaces, select which one to add the property to.
+5. The property signature will be added to the interface file.

 ---